 The decision of the Board of Supervisors on the bid protest will be final.

-Replace the 1st sentence in section 2-1.46 with:
+Replace the 1st sentence of section 2-1.46 in the RSS dated 2-21-14 with:

 County Board of Supervisors' decision on the bid award is final.